Balmoral Hutch Cover Instructions

 *TIP*: Having someone help you with the aligning of the cover and pulling it tight will make it much easier.

-Next wrap the main house cover section around your hutch making sure that it is straight and centered before securing the other side of the house to the strap.
+Next, wrap the main house cover section around your hutch making sure that it is straight and centred before securing the other side of the house to the strap.

 Your cover should now look a little like this.